PhonePe/Magazine/tutorials/magazinemanager.md

 // Tell the manager about our magazines magazineManager.refresh(allMyMagazines);

-System.out.println("MagazineManager refreshed.
+log.info("MagazineManager refreshed.
 It now knows about our magazines.");
 ```

 **Explanation:**